daronphang/coding_resources/databases/overview.md

 ## Relational Database Management System:
 Uses SQL language that offers a highly organized and structured approach to information management.

+### Core Characteristics:
+- Data Schema: All data has to fit in a table.
+- Data Relations: One-to-One, One-to-Many, Many-to-Many.

 ### Advantages:
 - **ACID compliance**: Satifies priorities that measure atomicity, consistency, isolation and durability.
 More ACID-compliant serves to guarantee the validity of database transactions, reduced anomalies, safeguard data integrity and create stable database systems.
 - **Consistency**: Information will remain in structure originally created.